 Phishing will remain one of the most common and successful methods for attackers to penetrate manufacturers.
 It is affordable, scalable, automated, and effective.
 Are you prepared?

-Certitude Security™ conducts actual phishing campaigns and does not use generic simulation solutions.
+We suggest that you conduct phishing campaigns that do not use generic simulation solutions.
 This allows you to assess the effectiveness of your current training program and determine areas where weaknesses exist.
 The results can also be an effective argument for starting a training program to help your employees identify phishing emails.
 It only takes one wrong click for cyber criminals to access your company data.
-If you are interested in this service, visit our website to speak to a representative today.